 You see, God will use pain to develop you, but He never meant for it to define you.
 I have found that the days that I feel the most hopeless about my health are the days that I let my suffering become my sole focus.
 My whole purpose in living becomes wrapped up in trying to cure it, trying to maintain it, or trying to dull it.

-Not only does God promise to use your pain on a large scale, but He desires to use it in a very personal way too.
+Not only does God promise to use your pain on a large scale, but He also desires to use it in a very personal way.
 He wants it to become the tool with which He molds you into a person that reflects everything about His character.

 What would that look like?
-It would look like a person who is thankful for their doctors, patient with their caretakers, loving toward their family, and even joyful during their colonoscopy.
+It would look like a person who is thankful for doctors, patient with caretakers, loving toward family, and even joyful during a colonoscopy.
 It would look like a person who shows gratitude about the function they do have rather than grumbling about their limitations.
-It would be a person who cries tears of deep pain, all the while knowing peace is not based on the feelings contrived by their reality, but rather on the truth that God has laid out in the Bible.
+Yes, It would be a person who cries tears of deep pain, all the while knowing peace is not based on the feelings contrived by their reality, but rather on the truth that God has laid out in the Bible.

 It’s a person who I have begun to ask God to make me into.
 It’s a person who’s living with chronic hope.

-*First published in Just Between Us Magazine, Winter, 2015
+First published in Just Between Us magazine, 2015.
+Published with permission.

-ADRIANA HAYES is a freelance illustrator, professor, writer, and speaker who finds joy in helping others discover how God can bring “chronic hope” into their lives.
-She lives in Milwaukee, WI, with her husband, Chris, and daughter, Promise.
-Visit Adriana at: Chronic Hope Blog and Made by Adri
+Adriana is a freelance illustrator, professor, writer, and speaker who finds joy in helping others discover how God can bring “chronic hope” into their lives.
+She lives in Milwaukee, Wis., with her husband, Chris, and her three daughters.
+Photo courtesy of Robyn Vining Photography.